wschaef/aoc-2021/README.md

 - part 2 started solving by some analytics and then iterations by removing single signals from segments
 - then got the idea using unique number of occurencies of b,e,f and then it was completly sovled without iterations
 - spent about 3h

+### day 09

+#### technology
+- lodash: used sum,uniq.
+Uniq worked as expected by comparing Objects by value
+- type system cost me a lot of time, because even if I check if a value is undefined the assignment is blocked do to type.
+Especially array.find() functions provides this kind of disadvantage

+#### solution
+- part 1 quick and durty
+- part 2 is optimzed for clear code, but there for sure further optimizations on execution runtime.
+I will not invest more time on it due to execution being < 40ms on Mac M1